xma711/notebook/linux/hypervisor/README.md

 - feed the guest simulated i/o
 - map the guest's video display back onto the system host.

-On linux, qemu is one such userpsace host.
+On Linux, qemu is one such userpsace host.
 Qemu uses kvm when available to virtualize guests at near-native speeds, but otherwise falls back to software-only emulation.